awsdocs/aws-batch-user-guide/doc_source/launch-templates.md

 + [Installing packages](https://cloudinit.readthedocs.io/en/latest/topics/examples.html#install-arbitrary-packages)
 + [Creating partitions and file systems](https://cloudinit.readthedocs.io/en/latest/topics/examples.html#create-partitions-and-filesystems)

 Amazon EC2 user data in launch templates must be in the [MIME multi\-part archive](https://cloudinit.readthedocs.io/en/latest/topics/format.html#mime-multi-part-archive) format, because your user data is merged with other AWS Batch user data that is required to configure your compute resources\.
 You can combine multiple user data blocks together into a single MIME multi\-part file\.
 For example, you might want to combine a cloud boothook that configures the Docker daemon with a user data shell script that writes configuration information for the Amazon ECS container agent\.

+If you are using AWS CloudFormation, the [AWS::CloudFormation::Init](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-init.html) type can be used with the [cfn\-init](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-init.html) helper script to perform common configuration scenarios\.

 A MIME multi\-part file consists of the following components:
 + The content type and part boundary declaration: `Content-Type: multipart/mixed; boundary="==BOUNDARY=="`